Getting Started

 The following section describes how to get started with your Time Tagger.

-First, please install the most recent driver/software, including graphical user interfaces, libraries, and examples for C++, Python, .NET, C#, LabVIEW, Matlab, and Mathematica.
+First, please install the most recent driver/software, including graphical user interfaces, libraries, and examples for C++, Python, .NET, C#, LabVIEW, and MATLAB.

 Time Tagger software download